SJTU-IPADS/ServerlessBench/README.md

 - OpenWhisk and `wsk` cli tool.
   Check OpenWhisk configuration to make sure it allows at least **20** containers (action invokers) to execute concurrently, or some test cases (e.g., [Alexa skills application](Represented Workloads)) might stuck and fail due to resource limitation.
 Similarly, if you modify eval-config to evaluate higher concurrency scenarios, the concurrency limitation from OpenWhisk should also be checked.
+  - create a local.env from the template.local.env (you can simply copy it)
   - change the configurations in local.env according to your own settings (e.g. IP, port...)

 ### Denpendencies